-Physical climate scenarios RCP 4.5 Company- wide The essential climate variables are obtained from GCMs [Taylor 2012] and ERA5 reanalysis [Hersbach 2020].
-GCMs data at coarse resolution are biased corrected and downscaled to 25km2 resolution using a quantile mapping approach [Canon 2018].
-ERA5 is used as reference data, ensuring a globally consistent dataset for multiple variables simultaneously.
-This results in daily time series that are bilinearly interpolated to the location of the site, for the following climate variables: max, min, mean temperature, precipitation, relative humidity, global horizontal irradiance Physical climate scenarios RCP 8.5 Company- wide The essential climate variables are obtained from GCMs [Taylor 2012] and ERA5 reanalysis [Hersbach 2020].
-GCMs data at coarse resolution are biased corrected and downscaled to 25km2 resolution using a quantile mapping approach [Canon 2018].
-ERA5 is used as reference data, ensuring a globally consistent dataset for multiple variables simultaneously.
-This results in daily time series that are bilinearly interpolated to the location of the site, for the following climate variables: max, min, mean temperature, precipitation, relative humidity, global horizontal irradiance
+Gt CO2 for the iron and steel sector, while decarbonization in the NZE scenario is remarkable, being expected to be less than 2 Gt CO2 in 2030.
+Physical climate scenarios RCP 4.5 Company- wide The essential climate variables are obtained from GCMs [Taylor 2012] and ERA5 reanalysis [Hersback 2020].
+GCMs data at coarse resolution are biased corrected and downscaled to 25km2 resolution usin a quantile mapping approach [Canon 2018].
+ERA5 used as reference data, ensuring a globally consisted dataset for multiple variables simultaneously.
+This results in daily time series that are bilinearly interpolated to the location of the site, for the following climate variables: max, min, mean temperature, precipitation, relative humidity, global horizontal irradiance ig is ent Physical climate scenarios RCP 8.5 Company- wide The essential climate variables are obtained from GCMs [Taylor 2012] and ERA5 reanalysis [Hersback 2020].
+GCMs data at coarse resolution are biased corrected and downscaled to 25km2 resolution usin a quantile mapping approach [Canon 2018].
+ERA5 used as reference data, ensuring a globally consisted dataset for multiple variables simultaneously.
+This results in daily time series that are bilinearly interpolated to the location of the site, for the following climate variables: max, min, mean temperature, precipitation, relative humidity, global horizontal irradiance ig is ent